cj-mills/christianjmills/posts/tfjs-yolox-unity-tutorial/index.md

 ## Overview

-This follow-up post covers modifying the Unity project from the [In-Browser Hand Gesture Recognition for Unity with Fastai and TensorFlow.js ](../tensorflow-js-unity-tutorial/part-1/) tutorial to perform object detection with a [YOLOX](https://arxiv.org/abs/2107.08430) model.
+This follow-up post shows you how to modify an existing Unity project from a [previous tutorial](http://../tensorflow-js-unity-tutorial/part-1/) to use TensorFlow.js for in-browser object detection.
+We will begin by converting a pre-existing model to the TensorFlow.js format and importing it into Unity.
+Next, we will update the JavaScript utility file and the jslib plugin from the original project.
+After setting up the plugin, we will create a script to implement the object detector in Unity and update our scene to use it.
+Finally, we will test the project in-browser to ensure it works properly.